IshmaelRogers/Lesson-2-Financial-Institutions-Banks-PayPal-CashApp/README.md

 - Students will learn the importance and relevancy of knowing about different financial institutions.

 ## Course Outline:
-- Students will be led to the classroom in a single file line from either youngest to oldest or shortest to tallest.
+- Students will be led to the classroom in a single file line.
-- Students will be paired or grouped together based on grade level.
+- Students will be paired or grouped together based on grade level (older kids with younger kids).
 - Once every student is seated, facilitator will begin their introduction.
 - Students will be given the following three rules:
 1. No talking out of turn.
 2. Do not interrupt the class.
 3. Good behavior is rewarded.
-- Once the overview of the rules is finsihed, briefly review last weeks lesson making sure to emphasize key points.
+- Once the overview of the rules is finished, briefly review last weeks lesson making sure to emphasize key points.
 - Once the facilitator has finished their introduction, they will begin facilitating the lesson of the day.
 - Students will be giving time to express any questions, comments, or concerns and have them addressed respectfully.
 - Once the lesson of the day is complete, class will proceed to the Learning Activity of the day.